Briguy52/brian-website-2017/_posts/2015-08-08-Guangzhou.md

 ---
 layout: post_page
-title: The China Collage Part I - Guangzhou
+title: The China Collage Part II - Guangzhou
 ---

 Guangzhou is the third largest city in China, after Beijing and Shanghai.
 It is located in the south of China and the primary language spoken is Cantonese Chinese.